The Tick (2001 TV series)

-The Tick is an American sitcom based on the character Tick from the comic book of the same title and starring Patrick Warburton as the title character.
-It aired on Fox from November 8, 2001 to January 31, 2002 and was produced by Columbia TriStar Television.
+The Tick is an American sitcom based on the character Tick from the comic book of the same title and starring Patrick Warburton in the title role.
+It aired on Fox from November 8, 2001, to January 31, 2002, and was produced by Columbia TriStar Television.
 With a pilot airing on November 8, the series ran nine episodes on broadcast television.
 It was released on DVD in 2003.